 How to watch Extreme E in Japan

-Popular sports streaming service DAZN has the rights to broadcast every X Prix live in Japan, where motorsport is taken as seriously as fashion and whisky.
+Popular sports streaming service DAZN has the rights to broadcast every X Prix live in Japan, where motorsport is taken as seriously as denim and whisky.

 How to watch Extreme E in Latin America